kamalkumar0/SafeMask_AI/README.md

 * Each detected face is preprocessed and passed to the model
 * Prediction results are displayed with bounding boxes

-The training pipeline is implemented in the model script  which prepares the dataset, applies augmentation, trains MobileNetV2, and saves the model.
+The training pipeline prepares the dataset, applies augmentation, trains MobileNetV2, and saves the final model for deployment.

 <a id="tech-stack"></a>